stasis78/7dtd-mods/README.md

 ### FarmLifeMod

-Adds groable plants and new recipes to craft.
+Adds growable plants and new recipes to craft.

 # OTHER MODS I USE